31ten/documentation/README.md

 ## CONTRIBUTION GUIDELINES

-- The most critical point when contributing on the documentation is making your contribution self-explanatory to another developer.
+The most critical point when contributing on the documentation is making your contribution self-explanatory to another developer.

+### WARNING

+This documentation is meant to be open-source and accessible by anybody, so it is important to not divulgate any login, passwords, API keys etc...

 #### COMMENTS
 Place comments before each class or function respecting PSR2 standards.